-Having trouble using your normal Help Scout Auto Reply for Amazon, eBay, Shopify or Walmart?
+Having trouble using your normal Help Scout Auto Reply for Amazon, eBay, Shopify, Walmart, Back Market or Newegg?
 With ChannelReply, you can turn Help Scout workflows into ecommerce autoresponders.
 They’ll even count toward Amazon’s 24-hour response time SLA!

 All you need to do is: